phhei/FramingNN/ReadMe.md

 #### ``using_conclusion``

-A boolean Flag to either include the **conclusion** in the input to the learning model or not.
+A boolean flag to either include the **conclusion** in the input to the learning model or not.

 #### ``filter_unknown_frames``